manoj-aryal/ML-Engineer-Nanodegree/README.md

 - Deploy a Sentiment Analysis Model: Using SageMaker, deployed PyTorch sentiment analysis model, which is trained to recognize the sentiment of movie reviews.

-- Plagiarism Detector: Engineereed features that can help identify cases of plagiarism in text and deployed a trained plagiarism detection model using Amazon SageMaker.
+- Plagiarism Detector: Engineered features that can help identify cases of plagiarism in text and deployed a trained plagiarism detection model using Amazon SageMaker.

 - Time Series Forecasting